Skip to Main Content

 Elevation: 2397 ft.

 This boat landing is located next to the mouth of Bridle Creek, creating a variety of habitats in a small area.
-The river in this area is quite shallow and not as broad as at previous boat ramps.
+The river in this area is quite shallow and not as broad as other nearby boat ramps.
 Northern rough-winged and barn swallows frequent these waters, perching themselves prominently on dead snags along both banks.
-The sycamore typical of these riverbanks are not as large as at some of the other boat ramps but the yellow-throated vireo don’t mind.
+The sycamore typical of these riverbanks are not as large as at some of the other boat ramps but the yellow-throated vireo and warbler don’t mind.
 These residents are still happy to chase caterpillars along the sycamore branches, while downy woodpecker trill from deep within their crowns.
-Along the nearby Bridle Creek the bushes are stuffed with singing song sparrow and indigo bunting.
+Along the nearby Bridle Creek, the bushes are stuffed with singing song sparrow and indigo bunting.
 Ebony jewelwing sparkle as they flit along the stream’s banks, maintaining their distance from the main river.

-Location & Directions
+Maps & Directions

 View on Google Maps